-Texas Pastors Are Reportedly Calling Kamala Harris ‘Jezebel’
+Texas Pastors Are Reportedly Calling Kamala Harris 'Jezebel'

-A Friday report from Baptist News spotlights an alleged trend of Texas pastors referring Vice President Kamala Harris as “Jezebel.”
+A Friday report from Baptist News spotlighted an alleged trend of Texas pastors referring to Vice President Kamala Harris as "Jezebel."

-The outlet claimed that Steve Swofford, pastor of First Baptist Church of Rockwall, was the first to refer Texas pastor to refer to Harris using the term.
+The outlet claimed that Steve Swofford, pastor of First Baptist Church of Rockwall, was the first to refer to Harris using the term.

-“What if something happens to him and Jezebel has to take over?
-Jezebel Harris, isn’t that her name?” he reportedly said in his January 3 sermon at First Baptist of Rockwall.
+"What if something happens to [Joe Biden] and Jezebel has to take over?
+Jezebel Harris, isn't that her name?" he reportedly said in his January 3 sermon at First Baptist of Rockwall.

 The pastor said that the Biden-Harris administration would not align with his congregation's values and urged its members to continue holding "convictions of being pure and honest and having convictions for Christ."